okyeron/OMX-27/README.md

 - select the PlatformIO icon from the Primary Side Bar (left toolbar)
 - use the "Pick a folder" button to select the OMX-27 folder you created above

+## Clear Storage Utility

+The `clear_storage` directory contains a utility sketch to reset the device's FRAM or EEPROM storage to factory defaults.
+This is useful when:
+- Upgrading between firmware versions with incompatible storage formats
+- Troubleshooting configuration issues
+- Starting fresh with default settings

+Pre-compiled hex files are available for Teensy platforms:
+- `clear_storage.T32.hex` - For Teensy 3.2/3.1
+- `clear_storage.T4.hex` - For Teensy 4.0

+To use: Flash the appropriate hex file using TyUpdater (same process as main firmware).
+The device will automatically detect whether you have FRAM or EEPROM and clear it accordingly.
+Progress is shown on the OLED display.

+After clearing storage, re-flash the main OMX-27 firmware.

 ## FAQ